rombie18/mcqueen/README.md

 - Collecting Statistics (CPU, GPU, temps,...)
 - Doing Image Processing, lane detection and calculating steering angle (several versions)
 - Data collection to USB drive

+Altough the PID controllers are currently not being used, there are still two PID controllers programmed, one to control throttle and one to control steering angle.
+The first will make sure the robot moves at a constant velocity, the second will keep to robot moving in a bearing relative to start.

 ## Folder structure
 ~\